 2. Swing the knuckle up and onto the drive axle; then place the knuckle into place in the upper A-arm.
 Secure the knuckle to the A-arm with a cap screw and a new lock nut.
 Tighten to 35 ft-lb.

-3. Place the hub into position on the axle followed by a hex nut.
-Tighten the hex nut finger-tight at this time.
-4. If the brake caliper was removed, position it on the knuckle and secure with existing cap screws.
-Tighten the brake caliper cap screws to 20 ft-lb.
-5. Pump up the hand brake lever; then engage the brake lever lock.
-6. Tighten the hub hex nut (from step 3) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.
-7. Install the wheel.
-Tighten to 40 ft-lb.
-8. Remove the ATV from the support stand and release the brake lever lock.
+3. Place the hub into position on the axle followed by a hex nuts.
+Tighten the hex nuts finger-tight at this time.

+4. Pump up the hand brake lever; then engage the brake lever lock.

+5. Tighten the hub hex nuts (from step 3) to 200 ft-lb; then install and spread a new cotter pin making sure each side of the pin is flush to the hub nut.

+6. Install the wheel.
+Tighten to 40 ft-lb (steel) or 80 ft-lb (aluminum).

+7. Remove the ATV from the support stand and release the brake lever lock.